IDA-TUBS/lotus/docs/collections/_robustness/04_subsample.md

 </figure>
 </div>

-More details on the proposed mechanism, experiments and results can be found in the corresponding [paper]() (link TBD).
+More details on the proposed mechanism, experiments and results can be found in the corresponding [paper](https://doi.org/10.1109/TCAD.2024.3436548).